cgat-developers/cgat-apps/doc/index.rst

       wget http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz
       | index_fasta.py hg19 - > hg19.log

-CGAT tools can be chained into a single work flow using unix pipes.
+CGAT-apps can be chained into a single work flow using unix pipes.
 The above sequence of commands in turn (1) reconciles UCSC and ENSEMBL naming schemes for chromosome names, (2) merges all exons of alternative transcripts per gene, (3) keeps the longest gene in case